DominicRoyStang/escape-room-hack-challenge/README.md

 # Escape Room Hack Challenge

-> A hacking challenge for use in an escape room target at progrmmers
+> A hacking challenge for use in an escape room for programmers

 The `src/` folder contains a hacking challenge (with its own README).
 It is intended to be one of many puzzles in an escape room.

 Solving the challenge doesn't require much coding - It's more about reading the [`README`](./src/README.md) and solving the puzzle by modifying the provided code.

 An internet connection is not needed to solve this puzzle.

 ## Setup Instructions